plaidfinch/myxine/README.md

 </table>

 Myxine is a local web server that enables you to create interactive applications in your web browser from the comfort of your favorite programming language.

-Myxine is designed with three explicit goals, in order of decreasing priority:
+It's designed to satisfy three explicit goals:

 1. To enable programmers who don't necessarily specialize in UI design to build appealing interactive applications without learning a complex UI framework.